frasosatis/cx16playground/basic/01-asc_listing/README.md

 Simply shows the code of the pressed key - in HEX, if any.
 Using <ESC> ends the polling loop.
 If <ENTER> is pressed, a new line is used.
 If the screen does not fit, simply delete line 0 which sets a `SCREEN 1`.

+## veratext

+Simple example using VERA to output text and text color, might not work under all circumstances as the base address might have been set differently.